 A Tax-Free Savings Account is available through Canadian banks to residents 18 years of age or older who have a valid Social Insurance Number.
-As of 2008, the TFSA allows investments to grow without income or capital gains concerns.
+Since 2008, the TFSA allows investments to grow without income or capital gains concerns.

-You can contribute up to $5,000 per year into the account, allow it to grow and elect income distributions for any reason.
+You can contribute up to $6,000 per year into the account, allow it to grow and elect income distributions for any reason.
 Withdrawal reasons may include retirement, buying a home or even a car.
 There is no restriction on use.

 You can transfer TFSA money from one bank to another without penalty.
 The transfer must not go through your hands in order to qualify as a tax-free transfer.
 If you take the funds out of one bank and re-deposit them in another, the transaction might be considered a distribution and contribution.
 Re-depositing a contribution results in penalties as an overcontribution.

-Transfer Upon Death
+Handling Transfers Upon Death

 While alive, you are allowed to give your non-working spouse money to fund her own TFSA, so both of you have tax-free growth funds.
 Upon your death, your spouse may continue the growth but is only allowed to contribute to one account.

 The TFSA allows different investment options including stocks and mutual funds.
 If you are transferring the TFSA but intend on keeping the investments, you can.
 This is called an in-kind transfer, often done to reduce fees or get better account service.

 With more than 15 years of professional writing experience, Kimberlee finds it fun to take technical mumbo-jumbo and make it fun!
 Her first career was in financial services and insurance.